FREQUENTLY ASKED QUESTIONS

 Q. How are your reading materials different from other programs?
 What makes them effective?

-A. Any parent or educator who has taught a child with Down syndrome to read knows that two essentials have to be in place for success: the materials have to hook the child’s interest, and the materials have to be designed for the learning style of children/teens with Down syndrome.
+A. Any parent or educator who has taught a child with Down syndrome to read knows that two essentials have to be in place for success: (1) the materials have to hook the child’s interest, and (2) the materials have to be designed for the learning style of the learner with Down syndrome, regardless of age.
 If either of these elements is missing, the reading train easily falls off the tracks, and I have seen the results of that derailment too often with older students.

-Special Reads materials target favorite topics (favorite kid foods, etc.) while at the same time introducing high-interest books that teach the essential word lists in a visual format designed for the Down syndrome learning style.
+Special Reads materials target favorite topics (favorite foods: pizza, ice cream, etc.) while at the same time introducing high-interest books that teach the essential word lists in a visual format designed for the Down syndrome learning style.

 Q. How is your material designed to be “Down syndrome-friendly?”
 Is the visual design of your materials different from other reading programs?